leshay-adams/metavoid_dashboard/README.md

 A table displaying all users and all its data.
 Pagination component and filtering and sorting files get added here.

 • Pagination:
 Here I setup pagination for the AvatarList component.
 Buttons contain first, last, previous, next and visible pages.
-Here I implemented error handling.

 <br>